 Do note that a level of Spanish may be required for some projects (particularly as we rank it as one of the top Spanish-speaking places to volunteer).
 But hey, you won't know until you flip through your options for volunteering abroad in Peru, right?

 Although November 2013 might seem a long time ago, the Philippines are still struggling to cope with the aftermath of Typhoon Haiyan.
 So, if you’re a hands-on person, you can make a real difference by building homes, hospitals and schools to replace the thousands of buildings that were wiped out and where efforts to rebuild lives continue to this day.

 Before this disaster, there was already a problem of children living in the streets; after the typhoon, this grew exponentially, meaning it's easy enough to devote your volunteering experience in the Philippines to helping street children, although projects promoting community development or where you can work in healthcare are common too.

 Do keep in mind, however, that winter is peak tourist season in the Philippines, which does mean higher prices.
 Also, typhoon season runs up until early December, so the Philippines makes a better destination for a mid- to late- winter volunteer program.
 If this sounds like just the ticket for you, start exploring the wonderful volunteer programs in the Philippines.

 Ready to Shed Your Winter Coat?

-Instead of spending your winter break as you normally do, why not create memories to last a lifetime and leave an impact on another country?
-No matter where you go, your volunteer experience will be more fun and rewarding than hanging out at home, waiting for the second semester of college to start, that winter snowstorm to pass, or shivering with friends as you bring in the New Years.
-Make it your resolution to give back to the greater good this winter and volunteer abroad!
+Instead of spending your winter break as you normally do, why not create memories to last a lifetime and leave a positive impact along the way?
+No matter where you go, your volunteer experience will be more fun and rewarding than hanging out at home, waiting for the second semester of college to start, that winter snowstorm to pass, or shivering with friends as you bring in the New Year.
+Make it your resolution to give back this winter and volunteer abroad!